Combined Transport

 Priorities for INE

-- Support measures: Given the diversity between Member States, INE favours an open list of different support measures from which Member states can choose to compose a toolbox that is customised to specific needs in order to boost multimodal transport.
-INE would welcome that the proposed support measures are covered by the general block exemption regulation (GBER), so Member States can swiftly apply such state aid as an instrument.
+Given the geographical and organisational diversity between Member States, the Commission proposes an open list of different support measures from which Member states can choose to compose a toolbox that is customised to specific needs in order to boost combined transport.
+INE would welcome that the proposed support measures are covered by the general block exemption regulation (GBER), the revised railway state aid guidelines and the transport block exemption which are expected to be published in the summer 2024, so Member States can swiftly apply such state aid as an instrument.